notaboard/notaboard/README.md

     Pick there specific sections for your OS.
     ( note : Notaboard is known to work on Linux, on other OSes we did not test. )

  2. Go to notaboard/src-tauri/src/ and open main.rs in text editor.
     Replace values of path1 and path0 to some directories on your system, where you would like to save your exported boards.
-These directories must be writable by your user. you can create them yourself if you wish so.
+    These directories must be writable by your user, you can create them yourself if you wish so.

  3. Go back to the notaboard top directory.